ThomasWeiser/elmfire/README.md

 Use the Firebase API in Elm.

 This is work in progress.
-We aim to offer the complete functionality of the [Firebase API](https://www.firebase.com/docs/web/).
-Currently only basic value setting and querying are implemented.
+We aim to expose the complete [Firebase API](https://www.firebase.com/docs/web/).
+Currently only basic value setting and removing are supported as well as querying without filtering and sorting.

 ## Constructing Firebase References